 4. With a Vacuum

-Using a vacuum is an effective way to get rid of dust, dirt and grime quickly.
-However, because hardwood floors are so delicate, it’s crucial you choose the right vac.
+Using a vacuum is an effective way to quickly get rid of dust, dirt, and grime.
+However, because hardwood floors are so delicate, you must choose the right vac.

-Due to the hard surface, you won’t be needing any special attachments; all you need is good suction.
+Due to the hard surface, you won’t need any special attachments; all you need is good suction.

-You should also avoid any vacuum tools designed for carpets, such as beater bars, rolls and hard brushes.
+You should also avoid any vacuum tools designed for carpets, such as beater bars, rolls, and stiff brushes.
 These will create deep scratches on your floors.

 Opt for no attachments, or choose specialized dust brushes instead.
 These are soft and gentle on the wooden surface.
 You’ll also find vacuums specifically designed for hardwood floors.
 They usually come with suitable attachments and power settings.